-Figure 25 shows the distribution of designated features within the MCZ.
-Table 14 shows the designated features of the MCZ and related conservation objectives for the individual features.
+Figure 25 shows the distribution of designated features within the MPA.
+Table 14 shows the designated features of the MPA and related conservation objectives for the individual features.

-Table 14: Conservation objectives for designated features of the South of Celtic Deep MCZ35 with the feature currently assessed highlighted in green.
+Table 14: Conservation objectives for designated features of the South of Celtic Deep MPA with the feature currently assessed highlighted in green (JNCC, 2021b).

-Designated feature Conservation objective Subtidal coarse Be brought into favourable condition, and remain in such sediment condition, meaning that - Its extent is stable or increasing; and Subtidal sand Its structures and functions, its quality, and the composition of its characteristic biological communities (which includes a reference to the diversity and abundance of species forming part of or inhabiting that habitat) are such as to ensure that it Subtidal mixed remains in a condition which is healthy and not sediments deteriorating; Any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
-Any alteration to that feature brought about entirely by N 1 1 natural processes is to be disregarded.
-Moderate energy Remain in favourable condition, meaning that - circalittoral rock Its extent is stable or increasing; and Its structures and functions, its quality, and the composition of its characteristic biological communities (which includes a reference to the diversity and abundance of species forming part of or inhabiting that habitat) are such as to ensure that it remains in a condition which is healthy and not deteriorating; Any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
-Any alteration to that feature brought about entirely by natural processes is to be disregarded.
+Designated feature Conservation objective Subtidal coarse Be brought into favourable condition, and remain in such sediment condition, meaning that - its extent is stable or increasing; Subtidal sand its structures and functions, its quality, and the composition of its characteristic biological communities (which includes a reference to the diversity and abundance of species forming part of or inhabiting that habitat) are such as to ensure that it Subtidal mixed remains in a condition which is healthy and not sediments deteriorating; any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery; and any alteration to that feature brought about entirely by natural processes is to be disregarded.
+Moderate energy Remain in favourable condition, meaning that - circalittoral rock its extent is stable or increasing; its structures and functions, its quality, and the composition of its characteristic biological communities (which includes a reference to the diversity and abundance of species forming part of or inhabiting that habitat) are such as to ensure that it remains in a condition which is healthy and not deteriorating; any temporary deterioration in condition is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery; and any alteration to that feature brought about entirely by natural processes is to be disregarded.